evanx/mpush-redis/README.md

 Services can be shutdown manually:
 - `lrange :ids 0 -1` to see all "active" ids
-- `del :$id` to delete the service key, which should cause a shutdown
+- `del :$id` to delete the service hashes key, which should cause a shutdown
 - `lrem :ids $id`

 At startup, the service checks active `:ids` and removes expired services